Upgrade to larger hard drive without reinstalling Windows

 If you want to upgrade your laptop hard drive, then you should check if your laptop has an extra drive bay to install a secondary hard drive.
 If not, you should prepare a SATA-to-USB cable to connect your larger hard drive to your laptop via USB port.

-For the disk cloning software, I recommend AOMEI Backupper Standard.
-It is free and easy to use.
+For the disk cloning software, I recommend AOMEI Backupper Professional.
+It is simple and easy to use.
 It provides an option to adjust partition size on the destination disk so it will not leave unallocated space on the cloned hard drive.
 Besides, it offers "sector by sector clone" method which helps you make an intact duplication of the source hard drive.

 Clone to larger hard drive-Step by Step guide